 A history of references.

-Bound is Bound.
-We love to do comps, though, to have something to hook onto.
-It’s a lot of fun to think about, really, so below, I’ve got an eight-pack of projects that can be references for the series.
-They’re not one-to-one comparisons, but rather each has general qualities that I’d like to try to have in So Far Bound.
+— Below, I’ve got an eight-pack of projects that can be references for the series.
+They’re not one-to-one comparisons, but rather each film or series has general qualities that we’d like to try to have in So Far Bound.
 There’s one rule, though - no references below are after 1980, which is more or less contemporary times.
-We’ll go back further to projects in which maybe a little imagination is needed to consider what they’d be like if done in the modern day.
-Also, older films and series are becoming so goddamn lost that I just want to shout out some things I hope people might see.
-Let’s do it:
+We’ll go back further to projects in which a little imagination is needed to consider what they’d be like if done in the modern day.
+Also, older films and series are becoming so lost that I just want to shout out some things I hope people might see. — Let’s do it:

 1920s: “Sunrise”

 — I know, silent films are tough.
-I love an old movie, but even I struggle with a silent film sometimes.
+I love an old movie, but even I struggle with a silent one.
 There are a few, though, that grab you and keep that phone at bay.
 Enter Sunrise, about a love triangle in the countryside.
-The thing I most like about Sunrise is the pure passion in it.
-At first it’s lust, then it’s love.
-Next, it’s loss before ending on life.
-At all times, in all the ways the passion is simple and stripped, made possible by the inherent stillness in silent films. … Sunrise is also just real pretty - like looking out a large window at a lush garden or a nice, city street.
+The thing I most like about Sunrise is the pure forms of passion and humanity in it.
+First it’s lust, then it’s love; next, it’s loss before ending on life.
+At all times, in all the ways the displays of passion are simple and stripped, made possible by the inherent focus on physical actions (and faces) in silent films. … Also, Sunrise is just real pretty.
 We take creative camera and editing work for granted now, but 100 years ago(!), when this came out, it must have been quite the spectacle.

 1930s: “L’Atalante”